Ghosts Next Door

 "I've never heard of you, and I know all the operators," I told him.

-"I was told to keep it private, this thing I do," he finally caught his breath.
+"I was told to keep it private," he finally caught his breath.

 "By who?"
 I was curious.